Renormalization and scaling of bubbles: Renormalization for circle diffeomorphisms

 It follows from the definition that if $f\in\mathcal U_h$ preserves the real circle (i.e., if $f$ is a circle diffeomorphism), then $\mathcal R_h f$ is a circle diffeomorphism as well and

 where $\rot f$ is assumed to be in the interval $[0,1)$ with $\rot f\sim \{p_k/q_k\}$, and the index $m\ge 0$ is such that $n(f)=q_m$.

-\begin{remark} The maps $\Psi$, constructed in~\cite{GY}, satisfy the following condition: if $f$ is a rigid rotation by the angle $\alpha\in(\bbR/\bbZ)\setminus K$, then the map $\Psi$ is linear, and thus $\mathcal R_h f$ is again a rotation. \end{remark}

-Note that if $f$ is a rotation, then the Riemann surface $R/f^n$ is conformally equivalent to the cylinder $\Pi_{2hL/L} = \Pi_{2h}$ and $\Psi$ is a linear expansion in $1/L$ times.
+Note that if $f$ is a rotation, then the Riemann surface $R/f^n$ is conformally equivalent to the cylinder $\Pi_{2hL/L} = \Pi_{2h}$ and $\Psi$ is a linear expansion in $1/L$ times, thus $\mathcal R_h f$ is again a rotation.
 Now, for maps $f$ sufficiently close to rotations, it follows that the renormalization $\mathcal R_h f$ is guaranteed to be defined on the cylinder that is only slightly smaller than $\Pi_{2h}$.
 Hence, without loss of generality we may assume that the neighborhood $\mathcal U_h$ is sufficiently small so that the following lemma holds (see \cite[Lemmas 3.1, 3.2]{GY}):

 \begin{lemma} For any $h>0$, the map $\mathcal R_h$ is a real-symmetric complex-analytic operator $\mathcal R_h \colon \mathcal U_h \to \mathcal D_{1.5h}$.

 \end{lemma}